semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

+---
+description: This document provides instructions on how to check the connection between GitHub and Semaphore 2.0.
+---

 # Checking the Connection Between GitHub and Semaphore 2.0

 To check the status of the connection between Semaphore 2.0 and GitHub, please visit